rocknsm/rock/playbooks/files/bro-scripts-readme.txt

-It is recommened to put bro scripts in individual directories and use __load__.bro files.
+It is recommended to put bro scripts in individual directories and use __load__.bro files.

 Example:
 directory = scripts/something